AIResearchLab/naoqi/README.md

 I_AGREE_TO_NAO_MESHES_LICENSE=1 I_AGREE_TO_PEPPER_MESHES_LICENSE=1 colcon build
 ```

-## Pre-launch configuration on robot
+### Before starting ROS system

-ssh into your robot and run the following commands to disable automonus behaviours
+Before connecting with ROS, ssh into your robot and run the following commands to disable automonus behaviours

 ```bash
 ssh nao@<robot_host>